 Business accounts have relevant features such as contact information, analytics, customer reviews, and the ability to purchase advertisements.

-What types of posts should I make?
+What types of posts should I make on social networks?

 Use these platforms to connect with clients, post ads and specials, respond to feedback, and share helpful cleaning tips.